 When to Contact a Medical Professional

-Call your health care provider if muscle weakness, numbness, loss of coordination, loss of reflexes, or other symptoms of Friedreich's ataxia occur (particularly if there is a family history of the disorder).
+Call your health care provider if symptoms of Friedreich's ataxia occur, especially if there is a family history of the disorder.

-Individuals with a family history of Friedreich's ataxia who intend to have children should consider genetic screening and counseling to determine their risk.
+People with a family history of Friedreich's ataxia who intend to have children may want to consider genetic screening to determine their risk.